Rome, Italy

 Focus

-Coastal landscape management or protection, Ecological restoration of degraded ecosystems, Protection of natural ecosystems, Knowledge creation and awareness raising
+Coastal landscape management or protection, Ecological restoration of ecosystems, Protection of natural ecosystems, Knowledge creation and awareness raising

 Project objectives